dell/terraform-provider-powermax/docs/resources/snapshotpolicy.md

   interval = "2 Hours"

-  // should only be set for modify/edit operation , not supported during create
+  // should only be set for modify/edit operation , not supported during create.
+  // Also the destroy/delete will also unlink any associted storage groups from Snapshot Policy before deleting the snapshot policy.
   # storage_groups =  ["tfacc_sp_sg1", "tfacc_sp_sg2"]

   // Default values defined for some of the optional Fields